michalmuskala/plug_attack/README.md

 example, in a phoenix endpoint.

-*WARNING*: if you're behind a proxy, like nginx or heroku's router, you need to make sure you have a plug that respects the `X-Forawrded-For` headers, for
+*WARNING*: if you're behind a proxy, like nginx or heroku's router, you need to make sure you have a plug that respects the `X-Forwarded-For` headers, for
 example: [remote_ip](https://hex.pm/packages/remote_ip).

 ## Throttling